 As a copywriter, your project might be to write sales copy to sell a bicycle riding program.
 You’re tasked to write copy that excites, inspires, and motivates the ideal prospect to FEEL like buying this training is the perfect choice.

-(Headline) Do Your Child Feel Frustrated Being Unable To Ride A Bicycle?
+(Headline) Does Your Child Feel Frustrated Being Unable To Ride A Bicycle?
 (This headline grabs the attention of the ideal prospect in this specific scenario.
 The copy in this headline is addressing unwanted FEELINGS about a pressing concern to the target market.
-Your target market is parents of children who want to confidently ride a bicycle.)
+Your target market is parents who have children who want to confidently ride a bicycle.)

-(Write the body of the marketing copy by describing what the frustration FEELS like.
-You are using descriptive, engaging words so the prospect FEELS what’s really important to him or her.
+(The marketing copy describes the frustration the parents FEEL for the child being unable to DO a specific activity (ride a bike.)
+You are using descriptive, engaging words so the prospect intensely FEELS what’s really important to him or her.
 Your copy is a visual description of what you see happening as if YOU are the person actually experiencing the situation.
 In the copy, using the right words that stimulate a mental image in the reader’s mind.
 Your words should sound like the exact words the prospect thinks and says.)
 Here is the copy sample below in blue.

 You watch your child enthusiastically stand on the left side of his shiny new, metallic blue bicycle.
 He grabs onto the handlebars.
 You smile as you see him look at those rainbow-colored streamers hanging out of each plastic handlebar grips.